sebhtml/ray/README.txt

-= Ray: a massively parallel MPI-based approach to de Bruijn genome assembly with mixed technologies =
+= Ray: a massively parallel MPI-based approach for genome assembly with mixed technologies =

 Ray is a parallel genome assembler utilizing [http://en.wikipedia.org/wiki/Message_Passing_Interface MPI].
 Ray is a single-executable program (the executable is Ray).
 Its aim is to assemble sequences on